PurdueAgComm/extension-api-2018/README.md

 The API implementation lives in the lib directory.
 I've namespaced it so porting to a composer.json autoload should work when using PSR-4.

 In public_html is a set of example pages/templates for usage.
-The public_html/app/functions.php is a wrapper class for the lib to bring the API results into the templates.
+The public_html/app/functions.php is a set of wrapper functions for the lib to bring the API results into the templates.

 ## Usage